Ramniranjan Anandilal Podar College of Commerce and Economics

+The college also offers Ph.D programmes.

 History

 In 1941, a prominent Marwari Industrialist Seth Rāmdeoji Ānandilāl Podār provided funds of one hundred and fifty thousand rupees—a substantial sum in those times—for establishing the College in the memory of his brother, Rāmniranjan Ānandilāl Podār, giving the charge of running the college to the Shikshan Prasārak Mandali.
 The College was the first private (non-government) commerce college to be started in Mumbai.

 The College started to offer B.Com. degree course in 1942.
 The first batch of students at Podar College consisted of 150 students.
 There were just three classrooms and a small staff of competent teachers.
 Gradually, the number of class rooms increased.
 The main hall and the library appeared in 1947–48.
 In 1949, the college started providing some of the teaching and administrative staff with quarters, and students with hostel facilities.

 The College received its affiliation with the then University of Bombay (now University of Mumbai) in 1950.